Installing Trieve on Azure (AKS)

 Install Trieve

-Modify domain names
+Modify domain names for ingresses

 domains: